pb319/Sales_Insights/README.md

 #### **AtliQ Hardware**
 - Is a company which supplies computer hardware and peripherals to many clients across India;
-- The company has a head office in Dehli and regional offices throughout India.
+- The company has a head office in Delhi and regional offices throughout India.

 ### Imagine the scenario: